moloewe-leuphana/moloewe-leuphana.github.io/docs/moloewe-tools/10_dropdown.md

 A Dropdown tool is used to interact with a presentation and allows users to select a value from pre-defined options.

+During presentation, users can interact with the Dropdown tool by pressing on the tool to view all the dropdown list items and selecting an option from the list.

 The Dropdown tool requires definition of a function on the Project Notebook.

 ## **Defining Dropdown on Project Notebook**